TechSupportSparky/MultiThread_RayTracer/README.md

 # Renders

-This was the final render utilizing a sample size of 10,000 (vectors per px), and a max bounce of 50:
+This was the final render utilizing a sample size of 10,000 (vectors per px), and a max bounce of 50.
+This was a showcase of all features learned thus far for lambertian, metallic, dielectric, and diffuse materials.
+Constant medium isotropic fog to cover the scene as well as its interactions with light.
+Reflective, refractive, and absorption of color data.
+Texture wrapping on a spherical shape with dynamic scaling.
+As well as a Bounding Volume Hierarchy to speedup runtime:
 ![FinalRender](https://github.com/TechSupportSparky/RayTracing/assets/39195543/90580999-0de1-49ef-a880-4c41f517b7c3)

 This image was with a very low sample size and bounce for a fairly quick write speed (<5 minutes).
 Metallic and lambertian objects reflect the correct amount and a depth of field effect is applied to objects far away: